-In a new grant program initiative, the Wabash Center will gather representatives from 7 schools to discuss the grant projects each of these schools has undertaken through Wabash funding.
-The cohort group will be led through a process to refine the design, implementation, and assessment of their grant projects.
+In 2012 the Wabash Center gathered representatives from 7 schools to discuss the grant projects each of these schools has undertaken through Wabash funding.
+The cohort group was led through a process to refine the design, implementation, and assessment of their grant projects.

-Each of these 7 projects share a common focus: to explore the process of teaching ministry formation in contexts outside of the classroom.
+Each of these 7 projects shared a common focus: to explore the process of teaching ministry formation in contexts outside of the classroom.

-Their task is to address pedagogical strategies enabled by these non-classroom contexts with each school's understanding of ministry formation and the well-formed minister.
+Their task was to address pedagogical strategies enabled by these non-classroom contexts with each school's understanding of ministry formation and the well-formed minister.

 Meeting Dates: May 15-17, 2012